plinder-org/plinder/README.md

 ## Unpacking the structure files:

-Identical to the PDB NextGen Archive, we split the structures into subdirectory of chunks to make loading and querying speed palatable.
+Identical to the PDB NextGen Archive, we split the structures into subdirectories of chunks to make loading and querying speed palatable.

 The structure files can be found in the subfolder `plinder/${PLINDER_RELEASE}/${PLINDER_ITERATION}/systems`.
 To unpack the structures do the following